A pioneer in the robo-investing space, Wealthfront is suitable for both newbie investors as well as investors with larger taxable portfolios.

 Is Wealthfront Legit?

 Wealthfront is an investment broker, and once you have set up your account and funded it, the company is able to begin managing your investment portfolio.
-The company is legitimate, and will automatically rebalance your portfolio to keep your asset allocation in line with your goals and your asset allocation.
+The company is legitimate, and continuously monitors your portfolio and periodically rebalance it back to your target mix, carefully taking the volatility of each asset class and your tax situation into consideration.
+In fact, Tim Ferriss is an an angel investor.

 In order to open an account, you need to invest at least $500.
 Usually, Wealthfront charges no advisory fee for the first $10,000 in assets under management.
 However, if you get started by signing up here and following the simple instructions, you'll get your first $15,000 assets managed with no advisory fee.

 After that, the fee is charged monthly, based on an annual fee of 0.25%.
 You will also pay a fee for each of the ETFs you own.
-All ETFs come with fees, but Wealthfront focuses on low-cost ETFs, and your fees on those will range from 0.04% to 0.35%, depending on the ETFs in your portfolio.
+All ETFs come with fees, but Wealthfront focuses on low-cost ETFs, and your fees on those will range from 0.04% to 0.35% and averaging 0.12%, depending on the ETFs in your portfolio.

 For those who invest more than $100,000, it’s possible to use direct indexing, rather than relying entirely on ETFs.
 This provides additional tax benefits, in addition to Wealthfront’s use of automatic tax-loss harvesting.
 Basically, Wealthfront allows those with larger portfolios to participate in a direct investing plan that includes individual securities weighted towards an index, making it possible to buy and sell based on which capital losses can offset capital gains (such as from dividends) and other income elsewhere.